 Bread pudding to me is like brownies, I’ve never met one that I didn’t like.
-Having said that, though, if you’ve never had a good, old fashioned, honest to goodness bread pudding made from buttermilk biscuits, you’ve never had a real, honest to goodness old fashioned bread pudding.
+Having said that, though, if you’ve never had a good, old fashioned bread pudding recipe that’s made with buttermilk biscuits, you’ve never had a real, honest-to-goodness old fashioned bread pudding.
 I just had to pause in my typing and close my eyes for a moment of silence to pray for those who have never had this.
 It’s that good.
-So good that I worry for your souls because I want you to get to Heaven – for surely bread pudding will be served there.
+So good that I worry for your souls because I want you to get to heaven – for surely bread pudding will be served there.

-So you need some buttermilk biscuits.
+Now, while most bread pudding recipes use stale bread, we’re working with buttermilk biscuits (it’s the Southern way, of course).
 You’re going to have to make them.
 I’ll share some recipes with you in a minute that will give you the amount you need for the dish and you’ll still have a few to eat to keep your strength up while we make the rest of the dish.

-Crumble about 1/3 of your biscuits into a bowl.
+Crumble about 1/3 of your biscuits into an ovenproof bowl or

 Top with half of your coconut.